lamek/kbe/content/page/ns.md

 openshift-infra   Active    13d
 ```

-You can learn more about a namespace using the `describe` verb, for example:
+You can learn more about a namespace using the `describe` verb.
+For example:

 ```bash
 $ kubectl describe ns default